 Of course, the three criteria for great biotech investments I've outlined here are not the only points that matter.
-If you'd like to learn more and access the six biotech companies we've already identified, I invite you to join us for a 30-day free trial of Rule Breakers.
+If you'd like to learn more, and read about the eight biotech companies we've already identified, I invite you to join us for a 30-day free trial of Rule Breakers.
 We discuss biotech investment strategy on a daily basis and pick the best and brightest for our portfolio.
 There is no obligation to subscribe.
 Click here to get started.

 Karl Thiel does not own stock in any of the companies mentioned in this article.
 He is a member of the Motley Fool Rule Breakers team, which seeks tomorrow's next great growth stocks today.
+Eli Lilly is an Income Investor recommendation.
 The Fool has adisclosure policy.